 A wide variety of methods for image labeling have been proposed since the late nineties.
-Maybe the first attempt was the work by Mori et al where each word assigned to the image is inherited by each (square) region within the image [21]; regions are visually clustered and probabilities of the clusters given each word are calculated by calculating word co-occurrence among the clusters.
+Maybe the first attempt was the work by Mori et al, in which each word assigned globally to the image is inherited by each (square) region within the segmented image [20]; regions are visually clustered and probabilities of the clusters given each word are calculated by measuring word co-occurrence among the clusters.
 In this work, however, word co-occurrence was measured among clusters of regions.
 A reference work for this task is the one proposed by Duygulu et al, on which image annotation is seen as a problem of machine translation [11].
 The task consist of finding the one-to-one correspondence between vector-quantized regions and words (that is learning a lexicon) starting from weakly annotated images.
-This method received much attention and since its introduction several modifications and extensions have been proposed [23, 12, 4, 5]; furthermore, the data used by Duygulu et al have become a benchmark for comparing image annotation systems [19, 15, 14].
-Several successful semi-supervised methods have been proposed [6, 1, 2, 4, 11, 17, 5], some of which outperform the previous work [11].
-The intuitive idea in most of these methods is to introduce a latent variable for modeling the joint (or conditional) probability of words and regions.
+This method received much attention and since its introduction several modifications and extensions have been proposed [22, 12, 4, 5]; furthermore, the data used by Duygulu et al have become a benchmark for comparing image annotation methods [18, 15, 14].
+Several successful semi-supervised methods have been proposed [6, 1, 2, 4, 11, 16, 5], some of which outperform the previous work [11].
+The intuitive idea in most of these methods is to introduce latent variables for modeling the joint (or conditional) probability of words and regions.
 Then, when a new region needs to be labeled, these methods select the word that maximizes the joint probability between such a region and the words in the vocabulary; words are ranked according to the joint estimate.
-Hidden Markov models and
+Hidden Markov models and Markov random fields have been introduced for consideration of dependencies between regions [4, 13].
+From the supervised learning community some approaches have been proposed for image labeling [17, 6, 7].
+A work close in spirit to ours is that due to Li et al [17], where a probabilistic support vector machine classifier is used for ranking labels for each region.
+Then, co-occurrences between candidate labels within the image are calculated in order to re-rank the possible labels.
+Our approach is different to the works by Mori et al and Li et al because we obtained the co-occurrence information from an external corpus, instead of considering co-occurrence of labels within the same image [17] or clusters of regions [20].
+Furthermore, in such works co-occurrence information is used ad-hoc for their annotation method; while in this work we propose a method that can be used with other annotation methods, provided they rank labels for its relevance, just as those proposed in [1, 2, 4, 11, 16, 5, 3, 17].

-1 Carneiro et al refer to such methods as unsupervised, though a more convenient term would be semi-supervised; since these methods start from weakly annotated images [6], therefore there exist some supervision
+&lt;sup>1 Carneiro et al refer to such methods as unsupervised, though a more convenient term would be semi-supervised; since these methods start from weakly annotated images [6], therefore there exist some supervision